 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2020 and 2019, our insurance company subsidiaries reported statutory capital and surplus of \$211.6 million and \$254.7 million, respectively, substantially greater than the minimum requirements for each state.
-For the years ended December 31, 2020, and 2019, respectively, our insurance company subsidiaries reported a statutory net loss of \$10.1 million and \$10.2 million, respectively.
+As of December 31, 2021 and 2020, our insurance company subsidiaries reported statutory capital and surplus of \$232.3 million and \$211.6 million, respectively, substantially greater than the minimum requirements for each state.
+For the year ended December 31, 2021, our insurance company subsidiaries reported statutory net income of \$22.0 million.
+For the year ended December 31, 2020, our insurance company subsidiaries reported a statutory net loss of (\$10.1) million.

 The National Association of Insurance Commissioners requires property/casualty insurers to file a risk-based capital calculation according to a specified formula.
 The purpose of the formula is twofold: (1) to assess the adequacy of an insurer's statutory capital and surplus based upon a variety of factors such as potential risks related to investment portfolio, ceded reinsurance and product mix; and (2) to assist state regulators under the RBC for Insurers Model Act by providing thresholds at which a state commissioner is authorized and expected to take regulatory action.
-As of December 31, 2020, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+As of December 31, 2021, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.

-14. Share-based Payment Arrangements:
+13. Share-based Payment Arrangements:

 Our 2005 Long Term Incentive Plan ("2005 LTIP") is a stock compensation plan for key employees and non-employee directors that was initially approved by the shareholders on May 26, 2005 and expired by its terms on May 27, 2015.
-As of December 31, 2020, there were no outstanding incentive stock options and outstanding non-qualified stock options to purchase 14,157 shares of our common stock.
+As of December 31, 2021, there were no outstanding incentive stock options and outstanding non-qualified stock options to purchase 14,157 shares of our common stock.
 The exercise price of all such outstanding stock options is equal to the fair market value of our common stock on the date of grant.

 Our 2015 Long Term Incentive Plan ("2015 LTIP") was approved by shareholders on May 29, 2015.
 There are 2,000,000 shares authorized for issuance under the 2015 LTIP.
-As of December 31, 2020, restricted stock units representing the right to receive up to 530,236 shares of our common stock were outstanding under the 2015 LTIP.
-There were no outstanding stock option awards under the 2015 LTIP as of December 31, 2020.
+As of December 31, 2021, restricted stock units representing the right to receive up to 872,532 shares of our common stock were outstanding under the 2015 LTIP.
+There were no stock option awards granted under the 2015 LTIP as of December 31, 2021.